DSPN/azure-deployment-guide/bestpractices.md

 The minimal recommended config for DataStax Enterprise is 2 cores, 8GB RAM and 80GB of disk.
 Those recommendations are given [here](http://docs.datastax.com/en/latest-dse/datastax_enterprise/install/installDEBdse.html).

-### D and G Series
+### D, G and H Series

 Most of our work on Azure to date has relied on instances with ephemeral storage.

 A series instances use a spinning disk for ephemeral storage.
 DataStax does not recommend A series machines for any DSE application.

-D, D v2 and G series machines all use SSD drives for their ephemeral storage.
+D, D v2, G and H series machines all use SSD drives for their ephemeral storage.
 We understand Microsoft is phasing out the D series v1 machines, so do not recommend them for new deployments.

 We find that the following D series v2 machines have a good mix of resources for general DSE applications: